Best Practices for Keyword Research

 Use Natural Language: Think about how users phrase queries conversationally.
 Include questions, answers, and natural language phrases in your content.

-Leverage Structured Data: Implement schema markup to provide search engines with additional context about your content.
+Leverage Structured Data: Use schema markup to give search engines more info about what your content’s all about.

 Voice Search Optimization